 Mental health benefits of cycling

 9. Improves mental health and well-being

 Can you ask your therapist for a prescription for a bicycle rather than a pharmaceutical?
 You can try it.
 MensLineAustralia.com reports that cycling is “particularly useful for positive mental health [because] the rhythmic, aerobic and low impact nature of cycling, much like other motor skills, has known brain-boosting benefits”.

-Included on that list of perks are mood improvement, the release of healthy doses of endorphins like dopamine, norepinephrine, and serotonin that kick in while riding and for many, self-esteem increases while anxiety and stress decrease.
-Can anything be more mentally uplifting than achieving cycling high?
+Included on that list of perks are mood improvement and the release of healthy doses of endorphins like dopamine, norepinephrine, and serotonin that kick in a while riding.
+For many, self-esteem increases while anxiety and stress decrease.
+Can anything be more mentally uplifting than achieving a cycling high?
 We don’t think so!

 10. Boosts your brain power

-If you’ve grown weary of searching for memories or things, you could use a boost in the creativity department, or you’re just interested in enhancing the power of your mind, you’ve already got the right tool in your possession to achieve these goals.
-Grab your wheels and once your mind relaxes, creativity has been known to kick into overdrive and the brain is capable of stabilizing itself so ideas, solutions and intellectual performance skyrockets.
+Suppose you’ve grown weary of searching for memories or things.
+In that case, you could use a boost in the creativity department, or if you’re just interested in enhancing the power of your mind; you’ve already got the right tool in your possession to achieve these goals.
+Grab your wheels, and creativity has been known to kick into overdrive once your mind relaxes.
+The brain can stabilize itself so ideas, solutions, and intellectual performance skyrocket.

-11. Lowers risk for developing Alzheimer’s and Parkinson’s diseases
+11. Lowers risk of developing Alzheimer’s and Parkinson’s diseases

 Using magnetic resonance imaging (MRI) tools to measure study participants’ progress, researchers found “a strong positive correlation” between pedaling rate and improvements seen in study participants.
 Ditto positive studies on the relationship between bicycling and dementia.
 Perhaps the most compelling commentary comes from this blog post – “When I cycle, I push dementia away“.